Sforza Castle: Description

 The castle has a quadrangular plan, on a site across the city's walls.
 The wall which once faced the countryside north of Milan has square towers and an ogival gate.
 This was once accessed through a drawbridge.
-The northern tower is known as the Torre della Corte, and its counterpart to the west the Torre del Tesoro; both received wide windows during the Sforza age.
+The northern tower is known as the Torre della Corte, and its counterpart to the west is the Torre del Tesoro; both received wide windows during the Sforza age.

 The corner defended by the Torre Ducale is characterized by a loggia bridge, attributed to Bramante, and commissioned by Ludovico Sforza in the late 15th century to connect the Corte Ducale (the court in the area used as a ducal residence) and the Cortile della Ghirlanda.
 This ghirlanda refers to a wall, protected by a ditch filled with water, built under Francesco Sforza, of which few traces remain today, including the Porta del Soccorso.
 Remains of two later ravelins can be seen in correspondence of the point in which the castle was joined by the city walls (near the Porta Comasina gate) and the Porta del Carmine.
-The Porta della Ghirlanda gate was entered through a ravelin (now lost) and had two entrances accessed through runways, which lead to an underground passage which continued along the walls.
+The Porta della Ghirlanda gate was entered through a ravelin (now lost) and had two entrances accessed through runways, which led to an underground passage which continued along the walls.

 The external side which once faced the walled city has two round towers, commissioned by Francesco Sforza to replace the former square ones, which had become less suitable to defend against fire weapons.
 The central tower, called the Torre del Filarete, is a modern reconstruction.
 The round towers lost their upper parts under the Austrians, who needed open space for their artillery; the towers' present-day upper sections are modern reconstructions.
 The Torre del Filarete and the Porta del Santo Spirito, located further to the south, are both preceded by a ravelin.

 The main gate leads to a large court from which several internal features can be seen.
 These include the Tower of Bona of Savoy (1476) and the Rocchetta, a sort of internal defensive ridotto with a gate of its own.
 At the right of the Porta del Carmine are the remains of two 15th-century courts.
 The Rocchetta, whose access gate from the main court (a modern addition) features the Sforza coat of arms, has an internal court with, on three sides, a portico with 15th-century arcades.
 The Corte Ducale is the wing of the castle originally used as a ducal residence; it features a court with two loggias, a smaller one on the left and a larger one at its end, called Loggiato dell'Elefante due to the presence of a fresco of an elephant.

-Civic Museums
+Civic museums

-The Castello Sforzesco complex includes the following museums:
+The Sforza Castle complex includes the following museums: